aidanboyne/CVEpilepsy/README.md

 Training Execution: The script uses `subprocess.run()` to execute the training command for each fold.
 It captures and prints any errors that occur during training.

-### video_information.py

-Gives information about each video (length, percent seizure) if a corresponding annotation file is available and the video has been clipped.

-### Kfold_CV.ipynb

-If all annotations have been saved to a master file, makes subfolders of annotations for train, validation, test in model cross validation.

-### train_KfoldCV.py

-Based on cross-validation directores created by `Kfold_CV.ipynb`, automatically creates the necessary configuration files for each cross validation fold, trains the model, and evaluates the fold performance.

-Models and raw log files are saved to a work directory.
-Performance evaluation is saved to the path specified in `src/mmaction2/mmaction/core/evaluation/accuracy.py`

 ### test.py